Sleep Deprivation

 • Depression and anxiety

-It is now understood that sleep issues can also play a role in the development and aggravation of many mental health issues, such as depression, anxiety, and even suicidal thoughts.
+It is now understood that lack of sleep also results in mental health problems, such as depression, anxiety, and even suicidal thoughts.

 • Cognitive performance